whatisnuclear/website/waste.md

 ---
 layout: default
 # we keep oscillating between what about the waste and what is nuclear waste?
 # People on big twitter threads to constantly ask, verbatim, what about the waste,
 # so I feel tempted to make it that again for now.
+However, later I feel that
+# perhaps more people search for the latter.
-title: What about nuclear waste?
+title: What is nuclear waste?
 category: physics
 description: >
-    What about nuclear waste?
-Is it appropriate to expand nuclear power in light of it?
-    Nuclear waste is primarily the atoms that are left over after fuel atoms split in a fission chain reaction.
+  Nuclear waste is primarily composed of the atoms that are left over after larger atoms are split in a fission chain reaction.
+This page explains what it is in detail, what the hazards are, how we store it today, what the long-term plans are, and how much waste we make.
 author: nick
 image: /img/fission-chain-reaction.jpg
 byline: true